otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-ci-cd-github-actions-javascript-2/README.md

 Research the cron schedule syntax and use [crontab.guru](https://crontab.guru) to construct an expression that runs every Monday at 9am UTC.

 📖 Reference: [GitHub Docs — Scheduled events](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule)

----

-## README

-Update the `README.md` in your **Practice Project** repository to document your GitHub Actions workflows — what each one does, when it triggers, and any required secrets.
-You will need to do the same for your **Project** branch as part of your assessment.